GayathriSanjeevi/ATS-Resume-Screening-System/README.md

 # ATS-Resume-Screening-System

-AI-powered Resume Screening and Skill Matching System using NLP, TF-IDF, Cosine Similarity, and Streamlit for Data Science and Analytics roles.
+An AI-powered Resume Screening and Skill Matching System built using Python, NLTK, Scikit-learn, and Streamlit.

+The application compares a candidate's resume with a job description and provides:

+- ATS Similarity Score
+- Skill Match Percentage
+- Matching Skills
+- Missing Skills
+- Skill Recommendations

+The system is designed for Data Science and Analytics roles